jerryckquintero2/Bash-MacUnknownConfigurations/README.md

 No assumptions or repairs can be applied on unknown configurations.
 All Mac detailed information and configurations must be gathered and evaluated before running repairs or changes.

-Keeping standard processes and policies within in house systems will help streamline potential problems or repairs.
+Keeping standard processes and policies within in house systems will help streamline potential problems or deployments.